yunlongcai/account-manager/README.md

-The account manage is used to manage your account.
-And it just for practice.
+The account manager is used to manage your account; it is just for practice.